hhirsch/yo-magento/README.md

 # Yeoman generator for magento

 ## Usage
-To install type as root
+To install checkout and then type as root

     npm link